 4.4.1.1 Multilingual Outreach

 In 2025, the Company will continue to incorporate two equity-related initiatives.
 The Company and its Small Business implementation vendor will continue to seek to deploy bilingual auditors who speak either Spanish or Portuguese – the two most widely spoken languages besides English in Rhode Island.
-The Program currently has a Brand Manager on staff located in Cranston, RI who speaks five languages.
+The Program currently has a Program canvasser that is bilingual and a Brand Manager on staff located in Cranston, RI who speaks five languages.
 They are available to assist with translation and outreach services when needed.
-The program will continue to target its marketing directly to Woman and Minority Owned Enterprises (WME).
-This effort extends beyond the WME businesses registered with the state and seeks to develop long-term relationships with groups such as the Rhode Island Black Business Association and the Rhode Island Hispanic Chamber of Commerce to determine how to better serve these businesses.
-The Company’s vendor also canvasses in conjunction with local community organizations, such as Progresso Latino.
+Customers calling the implementation vendor has access to a translation service used for the Residential Programs, if needed.
+The program will continue to target its marketing directly to Woman and Minority Owned Enterprises (WME) and will seek to collaborate with the Rhode Island Center for Women and Enterprise (https://cweonline.org/our-centers/cwe-rhode-island).
+In addition, the implementation vendor will continue to engage with and develop relationships and partnerships with groups such as the Rhode Island Black Business Association and the Rhode Island Hispanic Chamber of Commerce .

 4.4.1.2 Main Streets Initiative and Microbusinesses

 Finally, the Communities Initiative includes equity elements, including a focus on microbusinesses, as described in the Main Text of the 2025 Plan.
 The Company continues to integrate its program outreach efforts with the Main Streets Initiative to increase adoption of direct install energy efficiency measures among underserved microbusinesses in Rhode Island.
 In 2025, through its turnkey vendor, the Company will continue to target microbusinesses concentrated around the main streets of three communities.
 For each targeted community, the vendor will conduct targeted direct mail and/or social media followed by door-to-door outreach for 3-7 working days.
 For door-to-door canvassing, the vendor may seek to secure cooperation and support of local government leaders, community organizations, and neighborhood groups (e.g., chamber of commerce).
-The XX communities targeted in 2025 are [List of Communities for Main Street to be provided].
-The Company has committed to completing Main Streets initiative for a minimum of X out of these X communities in 2025 with a minimum of two campaigns for the larger communities, including promoting these campaigns on the Company’s website.
-These communities contain Environmental Justice areas and are also targeted for enhanced outreach through the Company’s Income Eligible programs.4.4.2 Decarbonization

-In 2025, the Company willlook to leverage the newly developed prescriptive and custom offerings to promote commercial weatherization and greenhouse gas emissions reductions.
-This will include the deployment of prescriptive weatherization and air sealing offerings for the Small Business Program and Retrofit Program.
-The Company also plans to work with the Officer of Energy Resources to better understand electrification efforts being funded through state and federal programs.

-4.4.3 Increase Program Participation

-In 2025, the Company will integrate Small Business Program outreach efforts with its Main Streets Initiative to reach more small businesses located in Environmental Justice AreasIn addition, the Company plans to deploy multilingual marketing materials and program materials in an effort to increase participation in the Small Business Program.
-In 2025, thet Company will report on participation in the Small Business Program by customer size (e.g. annual kWh usage).
+The 5 communities targeted in 2025 will be identified in early 2025 and the Company will look to focus on economic development communities as well as towns with historic low participation rates.
+The Company will also continue to report on participation in the Small Business Program by customer size (e.g. annual kWh usage).

+4.4.2 Decarbonization

+In 2025, the Company will continue to monitor the progress of electrification efforts being funded through state and federal programs.
+To date this has included efforts such as collaborating with the Office of Energy Resources to promote the Clean Heat RI Program to small business customers.
+In addition, in 2025 the Company will promote heat pumps to customers heating with electric resistance heat.

 5. C&I Multifamily Program

 5.1 Offerings